Ornithogalum narbonense aka Bath Asparagus

 Bath Asparagus, Star Of Bethlehem, Pyramidal Star Of Bethlehem

-How to care for Bath Asparagus
+How difficult is it to take care of Bath Asparagus

 Bath Asparagus is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.